HamzaLee/dotnetcore-di-interception/README.md

-# DotNetCore Dependency Injection Interception
+# DotNet Core Dependency Injection Interception

 The package adds interception to the default dependency injection container.